MikeG621/YOGEME/Readme.md

 - (TIE) Fixed a bug where the Questions wouldn't clear properly when loading a second mission.
 - (TIE-XWA) Test respects the "DetectMission" setting.
 - (XWA) Radio and Formation drop-downs swapped positions for consistency between platforms.
+- (XWA) Hooks: Added new options to WeaponRates, added WarheadTypeCount
 - Settings class now a singleton
 - Various cleanups throughout